Timmosky/Data-Analytics-Portfolio/README(K-mart).md

 •	Product Category – The group certain products can be classified as

-### Business Questions:
-•	What are the top three best-selling product categories in all 4 regions?

-•	What product category should we increase or decrease its stocks for all regions

-•	What increases the revenue?

-•	What salesperson deserves a promotion or demotion?

 ### North Star Metrics
 •	Revenue by product category